trinodb/trino/docs/src/main/sphinx/routines/examples.md

 `from_iso8601_date`,  and `from_iso8601_timestamp`.

-Note that the routine defaults the time value to `00:00:00.000` and the time zone to the session time zone.
+Note that the routine defaults the time value to `00:00:00.000` and the time zone to the session time zone:

 ```sql
 FUNCTION from_date_string(date_string VARCHAR)